JeevanJames/MultiRepo/design/cli-design.md

 `<manifest repo url>` [Required]

 The URL to the repository that contains the JSON manifest file.
+This could be a separate repository just to hold the manifest file and related files, or an existing repository where the manifest is stored under some directory.
+In the latter case, use the `<manifest dir>` argument to specify the directory location.

 `<manifest dir>` [Optional]